Lab-Brat/Projects/TSP/README.md

 The locations of each customer are stored in locations.txt.
 The final result should contain visual representation of the path and the distance.

-## 2. Solution
+## Solution
 Solutions were obtained by the use of 2 algorithms that are based on natural phenomena, namely Genetic Algorithm (GA_TSP.py) and Simulated Annealing (SA_TSP.py).
 Simulated Annealing uses a greedy algorithm to obtain an initial path, which is then optimized.
+To get the solutions run main.py, it will calculate the length of the shortest path, and automatically plot both paths using matplotlib.

 ## References